pajouheshgar/Pajouheshgar.github.io/src/blog/posts/pandora-artificial-life.md

 ## What's Next

 Almost all the most interesting artificial life systems — Game of Life, Lenia, Particle Lenia — are **isotropic**: their rules are invariant under rotation.
-A particle does not know which direction it is "pointing"; it only knows the magnitude of interactions at each distance.
+The state vector $\mathbf{s}$ breaks the symmetry between *particles*, but the interactions are still isotropic in *space*: a particle does not know which direction it is "pointing"; it only knows the magnitude of interactions at each distance.

-The next planned extension for Pandora is to go beyond isotropy by giving each particle an **orientation** $\theta_i$.
+The next planned extension for Pandora is to go beyond spatial isotropy by giving each particle an **orientation** $\theta_i$.
 This changes the field kernel from a radially symmetric ring to an anisotropic shape, and adds a new differential equation for how $\theta_i$ evolves — coupling the particle's heading to the fields it creates and senses.
 This is a small structural change but opens a qualitatively different regime of possible behaviors.

 ---